equinor/radix-flux/README.md

 The name of any manifest should use the format `{name-of-resource}.yaml`

 - `README.md`
   It should always have up-to-date information for the configuration of the corrensponding branch/environment.
-- `/docs`
-  Any additional documentation.
-- `/charts`
+- `/charts/`
   Contains all helm charts we want flux to deploy.
   We instruct Flux which charts to deploy and how by using a flux `helmRelease` manifest stored in a different folder.
+- `/development-configs/`
+  Hold all configs that should be deployed into clusters in development environment
-- `/radix-platform`
+  - `/radix-platform/`
     Holds all the radix manifests we want flux to control.
     This can be any type of k8s resource manifest or a helm chart in the form of a flux `helmRelease` manifest.
+- `/production-configs/`
+  Hold all configs that should be deployed into clusters in production environment.
+It should have the structure as the `/development-configs/` directory

 ## Development flow